Battery Powered vs. Pneumatic Tools: Which Are Better For Mobile Work?

 We’re an air compressor manufacturer so our bias is always towards air.
 It’s powerful, effective, and downright cool.
 But at the end of the day, the right answer to this question is going to vary by the individual and the work they do.
 Open the toolboxes on most service trucks, and you’ll see a mix of pneumatic, electric, and manual tools.

-We’re definitely in the midst of an innovation leap for battery powered tools so it is possible that more pneumatic tools will be replaced in the future.
+It’s possible more pneumatic tools will be replaced by electric alternatives in the future.
 But for now, air tools are still the winners when it comes to durability, power, and diverse options.
-That makes them the clear choice for mobile operators who want a single, straight-forward power source for all their tools.
+That makes pneumatic tools the clear choice for mobile operators who want a single, straight-forward power source for all their tools.